DFE-Digital/fh-service-directory-ui/README.md

 To manually generate and minify the CSS files, run the `sass-to-min-css` gulp task, or run the `sass-to-min-css:watch` gulp task to initiate a watcher that will automatically recompile the CSS files when the SASS files are changed.

-## Regenerate the Javascript
+## Regenerate the JavaScript

-Any changes to the Typescript (or Javascript) files, should automatically trigger the transpiling, bundling and minification of the Javascript files (at least in Visual Studio).
+Any changes to the Typescript (or JavaScript) files, should automatically trigger the transpiling, bundling and minification of the Javascript files (at least in Visual Studio).

 To manually transpile, bundle and minify the js files, run the `js` gulp task, or run the `js:watch` gulp task to initiate a watcher that will automatically run the process when the ts/js files are changed.

+## Debugging the JavaScript in Visual Studio

+To debug the JavaScript in Visual Studio, set breakpoints in JavaScript files under the `Script documents` folder in the Solution Explorer when debugging.

+(Note, we might switch to environment-based bundling and minification at a later point.)

 ## Useful test data